Home/ Blog/ Healthy Living/

 Sinusitis is caused by inflammation of the mucous membranes in the nose and sinus cavities around the eyes, nose, and cheeks.
 As these membranes swell, they block the normal flow of mucous through the sinuses and nasal passages.
 This result is pressure and pain that radiates from the inflamed areas.

-The best way to manage sinus infection symptoms is to open up the pathways so that trapped mucous can drain, says Singh.
-And the “cornerstone” to this approach, he says, is nasal irrigation.
-At the first sign of pain or inflammation, rinse your nasal passages and sinuses with a salt-and-water mixture (1 teaspoon salt to 1 pint warm water) to help unblock your sinuses and expel trapped matter.
-Singh recommends doing it at least twice a day–first thing in the morning and in the evening–and more often if you can.
-Neti pots, which are available at drugstores and health-food stores like Whole Foods, are useful as a preventive tool.
-But when you’re in the midst of an infection, Singh suggests an irrigator with more power to move the blocked mucous, such as NeilMed or Nasaline.
-He even recommends–as crazy as it sounds–a generic turkey baster.
+One effective way to manage sinus infection symptoms is to open up the pathways so that trapped mucous can drain.
+Nasal irrigation is an effective way to help improve sinus pressure.
+At the first sign of congestion, rinse your nasal passages and sinuses with a salt-and-water mixture (1 teaspoon salt to 1 pint warm water) to help unblock your sinuses and expel trapped matter.
+Sinuses can be rinsed twice a day–first thing in the morning and in the evening–and more often if it doesn't cause irritation.
+Saline nasal rinse kits are available over-the-counter at retail pharmacies.

 More Ways to Drain